kaleabMelkamu/paypage/README.md

-# paypage by using Stripe Api
+# payment paypage by using Stripe Api
-#Add your stripe pk  keys into charage.js
+## Add your stripe pk  keys into charage.js

-#Add your  stripe sk keys into charge.php
+## Add your  stripe sk keys into charge.php

-install
+## install
 composer require stripe/stripe-php